-Audiologists must report all diagnostic results to DSHS TEHDI MIS and provide written hearing screening results to the PCP or medical home.
+Audiologists must report all diagnostic results to DSHS TEHDI MIS and provide written hearing screening results to the primary care provider or medical home.

 The newborn or infant will be fitted for hearing aids by the audiologist when appropriate and should receive continued audiological assessments and monitoring as needed.